azlinamanap/table-extractor/README.md

 A Python-based application to process PDF files and export the results to both CSV and Word formats.
 This application utilises the Nanonets free API.
 Please sign up for an account at Nanonets to obtain your own API key and model ID.

 ## Features
+- Extracts tables from PDF files and processes the data.
 - Removes specific columns and filters rows based on user-defined criteria.
 - Processes resignation dates to filter data accurately.
 - Exports the processed data to CSV and Word formats.